 Infant Rear Facing Only Seats

 Baby Trend– In rear facing seats, straps need to come from below the shoulders.
-Most newborns are not big enough to reach the high slots on the lowest setting for Baby Trend infant seats, so they come from above the shoulders.
+While new Baby Trend infant seats come with an insert to lift newborns up to the proper height, it must be removed at only 8lbs.
+Most newborns will not be big enough to reach the high slots on the lowest setting for Baby Trend infant seats, so they come from above the shoulders.
 The Flex-Loc recline adjustment can be hard to use, and in many cars the seat is still not reclined enough.

 Maxi Cosi Mico AP– I know, Maxi Cosi fabrics are SO NICE.
-Our issue with tis seat is that
+Our issue with this seat is that

 the cost doesn’t seem to match the quality of the base.
 It’s a fairly